-Once the SSH Key is stored safely the directory for the SSH Keys needs limited permissions that only the owner can read, write and execute the file.
+Once the SSH Key is stored safely, the directory for the SSH Keys needs limited permissions that only the owner can read, write and execute the file.

 sudo chmod 700 .ssh

-Within the SSH directory, a file containing the SSH Key must to be added, simply using your editor (in this case NANO) the following location:
+Within the SSH directory, a file containing the SSH Key must be added, simply using your editor (in this case NANO) the following location:

-Paste the SSH Key then save and exit using the nano format.
+Paste the SSH Key, then save and exit using the nano format.

-Finally, we have to limit the permissions of the authorized_keys file that we just created so only owner can read and write.
+Finally, we have to limit the permissions of the authorized_keys file that we just created so only the owner can read and write.

 chmod 600 .ssh/authorized_keys